-"Campground" shall not include a "seasonal mobile home park" licensed under Act No. 419 of the Public Acts of 1976, as amended; being sections 125.1101 to 125.1147 of the Compiled Laws of 1970.
+"Campground" shall not include a "seasonal mobile home park" licensed under The Mobile Home Commission Act, Act No. 96 of the Public Acts of 1987, as amended; being sections 125.2301 to 125.2350.
 For purposes of this Ordinance, the following additional terms are defined:

 - 1. Modern Campground A campground where water flush toilets and water under pressure are available at a service building or where a water outlet and a sewer connection are available at each site. - 2.
-Primitive Campground A campground where a service building or where a water outlet and a sewer connection are available at each site. - 3.
-Temporary Campground A campground used on a temporary or short-term basis not to exceed a period of four (4) weeks. - 4.
-Temporary living quarters As related to camping, means a recreational unit or a building within a modern camp, which is occupied or used for more than four (4) hours between the hours of 10:00 p.m. to 6:00 a.m., which is not intended to be occupied or used in excess of three (3) consecutive months.
+Primitive Campground A campground without service buildings, water outlets or sewer connections available on site. - 3.
+Temporary Campground Any campground used on a temporary or short-term basis not to exceed a period of four (4) weeks. - 4.
+Temporary living quarters As related to camping, means a recreational unit or a building within a modern campground, which is occupied or used for more than four (4) hours between the hours of 10:00 p.m. to 6:00 a.m., which is not intended to be occupied or used in excess of three (3) consecutive months.